FrancescoTalotta/Airbus-OEM-FILES/README.md

 # Airbus-Deutsch-Connectors
-3D models for some Deutsch Connectors found on some OEM Airbus panels
+3D models for some Deutsch Connectors found on OEM Airbus panels